thebrainygeek/plagiarism/docs/index.md

 The more detailed version of this is included in the Status section of the site, but basically:
 - A structure's data is passed to the agent.
-- Agent will build it with the most efficient way after tring hundred or thousands of times.
+- Agent will build it with the most efficient way after tring hundreds or thousands times.

 Source code: https://github.com/thebrainygeek/plagiarism